 Campsites: A few forested sites are available but mostly beach camping.
 Camping space can be scarce in summer.

-Toilet Facilities: A pit toilet is located where trail meets beach.
+Toilet Facilities: A pit toilet is located where the trail meets the beach.

 Water Source: Two streams - Most coastal water sources have a tea-stained appearance.
 The light tan color originates from tannin leached from leaves.
-Cryptosporidium and giardia exist in coastal streams and rivers; therefore, always filter or boil water.
+Cryptosporidium and giardia exist in coastal lakes, streams, and rivers.
+Always filter or boil water.
 Iodine is ineffective against cryptosporidium.

 Stock: Prohibited on all park beaches and beach trails.